marcellonovak/marcellonovak.github.io/README.md

 3. I created the website to my liking, editing the background, about sections, icons, etc. until I was satisfied
 4. I created accounts with both [Formspree](https://formspree.io) and [Zoho Mail](https://zoho.com) to add functionality to the contact page, using Formspree to send the emails and Zoho to receive them in a business inbox
 5. I added DNS records through zoho to create a business email: contact@marcellonovak.com
-6. I (will add) my work in the work page, creating small seperate pages to explain each project.
+6. I (will add) my work in the work page, creating small seperate pages to explain each project, and created a small biography in my about page to flesh out my resume with personal information helpful to recruiters looking to get to know me.

 I hope someone else trying to create their own professional portfolio site finds this page.
 For the low price of $12 a year, you too can create an impressive online repository for employers and increase your chances of getting hired.